-Sub-dimension Variables Data gathering process Community building and N. of citizens participating in engagement processes Project reporting empowerment Level of interaction and models of participation Project reporting Changes in perceptions of social capital Survey to citizens participating at citizens engagement process (conducted in task 6.3) Increase in perceptions of trust among participants and in institutions Survey to citizens participating to citizens engagement processes (conducted in task 6.3) Percentage of participants belonging to underrepresented social groups Project reporting or survey to citizens participating to citizens engagement processes (conducted in task 6.3) Ration among age groups of participants Project reporting or survey to citizens participating to citizens engagement processes (conducted in task 6.3)
+Sub- dimension Variables Data gathering process Timing and/or reference to the related tasks Community building and empowerment N. of citizens participating in engagement processes Project reporting Level of interaction and models of participation Project reporting Task 6.3 Changes in perceptions of social capital Survey to citizens participating at citizens engagement process Increase in perceptions of trust among participants and in institutions Survey to citizens participating to citizens engagement processes

-Male/female share among participants Project reporting or survey to citizens participating to citizens engagement processes (conducted in task 6.3) Diversity of participants in terms of education level Project reporting or survey to citizens participating to citizens engagement processes (conducted in task 6.3) Increase in self-perceived efficacy survey to citizens participating to citizens engagement processes (conducted in task 6.3) Impact on awareness and learning Increase in awareness on mitigation and adaptation measures Survey to citizens participating to citizens engagement processes (conducted in task 6.3); online surveys to Decarbonisation profiler's users (for decision makers) and online survey to business unit and organisations using the Net-Zero Business Consultant Increase in the understanding of adaptation measures Survey to citizens participating to citizens engagement processes (conducted in task 6.3); online surveys to Decarbonisation profiler's users (for decision makers) and online survey to business unit and organisations using the Net-Zero Business Consultant Other learnings Survey to citizens participating to citizens engagement processes (conducted in task 6.3); online surveys to Decarbonisation profiler's users (decision makers) and online survey to business unit and organisations using the Net-Zero Business Consultant Impact on way of thinking, attitudes and behaviours Change in opinions with relation to climate change and adaptation measures Survey to citizens participating to citizens engagement processes (conducted in task 6.3) and online survey to Decarbonisation profiler's and Net-zero Business Consultant users 6 Expected (i.e. self- reported) behavioural change Survey to citizens participating to citizens engagement processes (conducted in task 6.3) and online survey for to Decarbonisation profiler's and Net-zero consultant users Changes in the time spent by individuals in getting informed about political issues related to climate change and adaptation and mitigation measures Survey to citizens participating to citizens engagement processes (conducted in task 6.3) and online survey for to Decarbonisation profiler's and Net-zero Business Consultant 's users
+Percentage of participants belonging to underrepresented social groups Project reporting or survey to citizens participating to citizens engagement processes Ration among age groups of participants Project reporting or survey to citizens participating to citizens engagement processes Male/female share among participants Project reporting or survey to citizens participating to citizens engagement processes Diversity of participants in terms of education level Project reporting or survey to citizens participating to citizens engagement processes Increase in self- perceived efficacy survey to citizens participating to citizens engagement processes Impact on awareness and learning Increase in awareness on mitigation and adaptation measures Survey to citizens participating to citizens engagement processes; online surveys to Decarbonisation profiler's users (for decision makers) and online survey to business unit and organisations using the Net-Zero Business Consultant Task 6.3 with reference to citizen engagement process.
+In relation to the Net-Zero Business Consultant the data gathering will start with the first release of the Increase in the understanding of adaptation measures Survey to citizens participating to citizens engagement processes; online surveys to Decarbonisation profiler's users (for decision makers) and online survey to business unit and organisations using the Net-Zero Business Consultant Other learnings Survey to citizens participating to citizens engagement processes; online surveys to Decarbonisation profiler's users

+(decision makers) and online survey to business unit and organisations using the Net- Zero Business Consultant tool in M36 (Milestone 9) Impact on way of thinking, attitudes and behaviours Change in opinions with relation to climate change and adaptation measures Survey to citizens participating to citizens engagement processes and online survey to Decarbonisation profiler's and Net-zero Business Consultant users 6 Expected (i.e. self-reported) behavioural change Survey to citizens participating to citizens engagement processes and online survey for to Decarbonisation profiler's and Net-zero consultant users Changes in the time spent by individuals in getting informed about political issues related to climate change and adaptation and mitigation measures Survey to citizens participating to citizens engagement processes and online survey for to Decarbonisation profiler's and Net-zero Business Consultant 's users